-U.S. diplomat Sondland says he 'followed the president's orders' on Ukraine
+Senior U.S. diplomat says he followed Trump's 'orders' on pressuring Ukraine

 According to Reuters/Ipsos polling, 46 percent of Americans support impeachment, while 41 percent oppose it.

-Reporting by Patricia Zengerle and Andy Sullivan; additional reporting by Doina Chiacu, Karen Freifeld and Susan Heavey; Writing by Alistair Bell; Editing by
+Reporting by Patricia Zengerle and Andy Sullivan; additional reporting by Doina Chiacu, Karen Freifeld and Susan Heavey; Writing by Alistair Bell; Editing by Will Dunham